 Stock Infinities were designed to fit the majority of jugglers.
 On my numerous visits of juggling conventions, I collected juggler's opinions about weight, size and softness and found the intersection that works well for the most.
 So if you do not have a strong opinion about these parameters, I suggest that you go the safe way with stock Infinities.

 Another benefit of stock Infinities is that they are always available.
 We keep the stock of all sizes full and ship orders within 24 hours.
 Adding to that the speed of DHL, stock Infinities can be yours quicker than you'd expect!

 For the sophisticated and demanding jugglers we have Infinities Custom.
 This is a gem of our store, since we are the only juggling brand to offer such range of customization possibilities.
 The coolest fact is that you can choose your preferred weight, size and softness, all independent of the rest – so small and ultra-heavy – or big, light and under-filled – are no problem at all.
 If you want to understand how on Earth that works, I recommend you to read this article about Infinities Custom.

 Customized Infinities may take anywhere between 1 day and 2 weeks to be produced, depending on the current stream of orders.
 We indicate the current waiting time on the product page so that you know when you can expect them if ordered today.

-Infinities are available in four color options: white, lemon yellow, orange and red.
+Infinities are available in eight color options: white, red, orange, yellow, green, light blue, pink and black.
 And with Infinities Custom you can mix and match the colors to make your own design!